cjsauer/genetic-sandbox/site/docs.md

 <a name="IGrid"></a>

 ## *IGrid*
-An abstract class modeling a generic gGridrid of [Tiles](#Tile) that makes up the "playing surface" in Genetic Sandbox.
+An abstract class modeling a generic grid of [Tiles](#Tile) that makes up the "playing surface" in Genetic Sandbox.

 **Kind**: global abstract class
-**Summary**: IGrid cannot be instantiated directly, but instead serves as an interface for implementing new types of grids (hexagonal, cartesian, etc).
+**Summary**: Serves as an interface for implementing new types of grids (hexagonal, cartesian, etc).
 Subclasses of IGrid will have to implement their own method for storing Tiles, which will ultimately define the grid's coordinate system.
 For example, a 2D, cartesian grid could be implemented using a two dimensional array of Tiles, and then the below methods (e.g. getTile()) would be overridden to take (x,y) as arguments.
 **See**

 - [Tile](#Tile)